pyOpenSci/handbook/community/events/sprints.md

 When in doubt, more information is always better!
 :::

-Labeling issues with `help-wanted` / `sprintable` throughout the year as they are opened will save significant preparation time when a Sprint event arises.
+Labeling issues with `help-wanted` / `sprintable` throughout the year as they are opened will save significant preparation time when a sprint event arises.
 It will also make it easier for fly-by contributors to find things to help us with throughout the year.

 ## Pre-Sprint Event Tasks